NarzullaevObidjon/NarzullaevObidjon/README.md

 <pre>
 💻 I am Java backend developer.
 📚 I have a Bachelors in math from National University of Uzbekistan.
-📝 I have a strong interest in Data Science and Artificial Intelligence 🌟 Main languages: Java, C++
+📝 I have a strong interest in Backend developing, Algorithiming and Data Structures 🌟 Main languages: Java, C++
 </pre>
 <hr>